Gingerbread House Recipes

 7 AWESOME FOODS FOR DECORATING A GINGERBREAD HOUSE ...

-Clearly, one of the best choices when it comes to foods for decorating a gingerbread house is candy.
+1 Candy.
+1. Clearly, one of the best choices when it comes to foods for decorating a gingerbread house is candy.
 There are so many kinds that you can do so many cool things with.
 Try licorice to make window frames, gum drops to line the walkway and round chocolate candies to make your house colorful and whimsical.
-The options are virtually endless, so let your imagination take you …

 From food.allwomenstalk.com